ansys/ansys-tools-visualization-interface/doc/source/getting_started/index.rst

 Getting started
 ###############

-This section will guide you through the process of installing this project and its basic usage.
+This section describes the process of installing this project and its basic usage.

 Installation
 ============